WASasquatch/was-node-suite-comfyui/SECURITY.md

 while it is off a node that cannot find its weights names the file and the key rather than reaching for the network.

-There is no HTTP client in this pack: nothing here calls `requests`, `urllib` or a socket.
+There is no HTTP client in this pack: nothing imports `requests`, `httpx`, `urllib.request` or `http.client`, and nothing opens a socket.
+Three related names do appear, and none of them reaches the network. `aiohttp.web` registers this pack's own inbound routes in twelve modules, and its client half is never imported. `urllib.parse` decodes a `data:` URI in two files, which is string work. `socket.gethostname()` fills the `[hostname]` token.

 ## Three.js scenes